Rarau/octet/README.md

 	- Move around: WASD

+	- Move up and down: Q and E

 	- Look around: Hold right mouse button

-	- Left mouse button: cliick 2 objects to add a spring joint between them
+	- Left mouse button: click 2 objects to add a spring joint between them

 By modifying the **data_mv.csv** the user can add spheres, boxes or chests in the specified positions.